olamidem/olamidem/README.md

-### Hi there and welcome, I am Olamide M. Olagunju👋
+### Hi there and welcome, I'm Olamide M. Olagunju👋

 I work as a data analyst in the public health sector.
 I'm fascinated by the power of data to find insights, spot patterns, and solve complex problems that influence business choices.